-Resolved that the Internal Audit Annual Report 2017/18, attached as Appendix 1, the Risk Management Progress Report attached as Appendix 2 and the Strategic Risk Management Review attached as Appendix 3 of the report of the Head of Finance (Section 151 Officer), be noted.
+- 1. That the Internal Audit Annual Report 2018/19, attached as Appendix 1, the Risk Management Progress Report attached as Appendix 2 and the Strategic Risk Management Review attached as Appendix 3 of the report of the Head of Finance (Section 151 Officer), be noted. - 2.
+That the Commercial Manager be asked to attend the June meeting of the Audit Committee as planned, to update the committee on the progress made in implementing the recommendations of the Audit Team, notwithstanding the request for her to attend the Overview and Scrutiny Committee meeting on 3 June to discuss more strategic issues relating to the Marine Hall.